BASALTINA® 101 - HISTORY, PROPERTIES AND CARE OF LAVASTONE

 What does a volcano in Italy and the floor at the Metropolitan Museum of Art in New York have in common?

 That would be Basaltina®: a grey lava stone from central Italy employed since the Ancient Rome times.
 When walking around the Met, it may be easy to notice the rather large and elegant slate tiles gracing the floors.
 In fact, Basaltina has no boundaries or barriers when it comes to beautifying the world.

-The Ancient Romans discovered it, recognized its durability and used it to build roads and monuments, literally as a foundation for their Empire for centuries to come.
-The quarry in Bagnoregio, close to Viterbo near the Bolsena lake was established back then, which is in private hands of the Tecchi family since 1925.
+When the lava masses that erupted out of the many volcanoes in Central Italy cooled down, the stone that we now call Basaltina® was formed.
+The Ancient Romans discovered it, recognized its durability and used it to build roads and monuments, literally as a foundation and testament of their Empire for centuries to come.
+The quarry in Bagnoregio, close to Viterbo near the Bolsena lake, was established back then and has been in the private hands of the Tecchi family since 1925.

-Properties of lavastone
+Properties of Lavastone

-Being super durable (the composition is comparable with granite) it is also porous at the same time.
-The lava cooled down too fast for the tiny bubbles to evaporate.
-The porosity bears an interesting fact with it making the stone sound absorbent, which is probably the reason why the Met uses it for their flooring.
+Basaltina® is super durable (with a composition comparable to granite) and porous at the same time.
+This is due to the lava cooling down too fast for the tiny bubbles to evaporate.
+The porosity bears an interesting fact with it: it makes the stone sound-absorbent, which is likely the reason the Met uses it for their flooring.

 The grey color resembles cement, which designers often desire in minimalist design, and easily blends with other materials to achieve a modern look with a dash of elegance.